ayeh6/Password-Generator/README.md

 ### What I learned

 Biggest thing I learned is that checkbox inputs don't use a .value parameter to get the value, it uses a .checked that returns a boolean if the box is checked or not.
 Other than that I had to be clever to make a random password based on given user parameters by using multiple arrays combined and having a random index be generated.
+Also \ by itself does nothing, \\ makes a \ valid in string, and doing \" makes a double quote read only in string and not compiled.

 ### Useful resources